Typability and Type Inference in Atomic Polymorphism: Non-redundant Typability

 \begin{lem} Given a term $M$ and adequate values for the terminals of its associated multisystem there are only a finite number of possible adequate values on the non-terminals. \end{lem}

-This follows from Lemma \ref{parsub} noticing that the partial substitution sequences can involve only the finite number of variables which occur in the associated multisystem.
+This follows from Lemma~\ref{parsub} noticing that the partial substitution sequences can involve only the finite number of variables which occur in the associated multisystem.

-Given a type $A$, its \emph{variable sequence} is the sequence, as they occur, of all free type variables in $A$.
+Given a type $A$, its \emph{variable sequence} is the sequence, as they occur, of all free type variables in~$A$\footnote{For example for~$ A:= X \rightarrow (Y \rightarrow X)$ the variable sequence is~$X,Y,X$. }.
 Note that given a solution to the associated multisystem of a term $M$ the values of terminals in the same group have the same structure.

-\begin{lem} Consider an adequate solution to the associated multisystem of a term $M$ which yields a non-redundant typing.
-Then if we substitute the values of the terminals in a given group by types having a different structure with the same variable sequences we can obtain another solution which also yields a non-redundant typing. \end{lem} \begin{proof} By Lemma \ref{parsub} the non-terminals are given by partial substitution sequences on terminals and since the variable sequences of the terminals are the same after altering the structure we can use the same partial substitution sequences to obtain the values of the non-terminals.
+\begin{lem} Consider an adequate solution to the associated multisystem of a term $M$ which yields a~$c$-non-redundant typing.
+Then if we substitute the values of the terminals in a given group by types having a different structure with the same variable sequences we can obtain another solution which also yields a~$c$-non-redundant typing. \end{lem} \begin{proof} By Lemma~\ref{parsub} the non-terminals are given by partial substitution sequences on terminals and since the variable sequences of the terminals are the same after altering the structure we can use the same partial substitution sequences to obtain the values of the non-terminals.
 Consider $\alpha s$ and $\alpha' s'$ belonging to the same multiequation in the reduced multisystem and let $\alpha$ and $\alpha'$ have values $A$ and $A'$.
 Then $A s = A' s'$.
-The values $A$ and $A'$ are built up from partial substitutions on the values of the terminals in $G(\alpha) = G(\alpha')$.
-Let these values be $A_1,\ldots,A_n$ and $A'_1,\ldots, A'_n$.
-So to check if $A s= A' s'$ (after changing the structure on terminals keeping the variable sequence) we only need to check if $A_i s = A'_i s'$ for $i=1,\ldots,n$ with the changes above.
-We do not have to worry about renamed bound variables in $A$ or $A'$ because we are working within a fixed irreducible multisystem and thus with a fixed structure for $A$ and $A'$.
-But observe that if $B s = B' s'$ then $C s = C' s'$ where $C$ has the variable sequence as $B$ and $C'$ the same variable sequence as $B'$.
-It follows that when we alter the structure of the values of terminals in the above way that $\alpha s = \alpha' s'$ still holds for the altered values.
-Non-redundancy follows by observing that the alteration of the structure does not affect the occurrence matrix. \end{proof}
+The values $A$ and $A'$ are built up from partial substitutions on the values of the terminals in~$G(\alpha) = G(\alpha')$.
+Let these values be~$A_1,\ldots,A_n$ and $A'_1,\ldots, A'_n$.
+So to check if~$A s= A' s'$ (after changing the structure on terminals keeping the variable sequence) we only need to check if~$A_i s = A'_i s'$ for~$i=1,\ldots,n$ with the changes above.
+We do not have to worry about renamed bound variables in~$A$ or~$A'$ because we are working within a fixed irreducible multisystem and thus with a fixed structure for~$A$ and $A'$.
+But observe that if~$B s = B' s'$ then $C s = C' s'$ where $C$ has the variable sequence as~$B$ and $C'$ the same variable sequence as~$B'$.
+It follows that when we alter the structure of the values of terminals in the above way that $\alpha s = \alpha' s'$ still holds for the altered values. $c$-non-redundancy follows by observing that the alteration of the structure does not affect the occurrence matrix. \end{proof}